aurimas13/wasp/web/docs/language/basic-elements.md

           {
             validates: 'password',
             message: 'password must be present',
-            validator: data => !!data.password,
+            validator: password => !!password
-            always_on: ['create']
           },
           {
             validates: 'password',
             message: 'password must be at least 8 characters',
-            validator: data => data.password.length >= 8
+            validator: password => password.length >= 8
           },
-          // More can be added below (note: it stops on first validator to return false) ]
+        ]
     })
 ```

 :::info
-By default, a given validation `v` will only run if `data.hasOwnProperty(v.validates)`.
-To force it to run for some action(s), add them to `always_on`.
-This is useful for presence checks we always want to run during `'create'`, for example, but we can optionally skip on `'update'` if the data is not present/being updated.
-`always_on` may contain one or more of the following: `'create'`, `'update'`, and `'updateMany'`
+Validations always run on create, but only when the `validates` field is present for updates.
+The validation process stops on the first `validator` to return false.
+If enabled, default validations run first and `validates` basic properties of both the `'email'` or `'password'` fields.
 :::

 #### Specification